wuyang1002431655/tango_with_django_19/manuscript/chapter7-forms.md

 entries for the views and likes fields in each form.
 Note that we have set the widget to be hidden with the parameter setting `widget=forms.HiddenInput()`, and then set the value to zero with `initial=0`.
 This is one way to set the field to zero by default.
-And since the fields will be hidden the user wont be able to enter a value for these fields.
+And since the fields will be hidden the user won't be able to enter a value for these fields.

  However, as you can see in the
 `PageForm`, despite the fact that we have a hidden field, we still need